 A community of organisms and their environment that functions as an ecological unit.

 Ecosystem service

 The benefits that people obtain from ecosystems.
-Ecosystem services include soil formation, nutrient cycling, decomposition of wastes, regulating climate, purifying air and water, and recreational experiences, among many others.
+Ecosystems services include soil formation, nutrient cycling, decomposition of wastes, regulating climate, purifying air and water, recreational experiences, among many things.